IPS-LMU/The-EMU-SDMS-Manual/_book/wrassp.md

 ## 	 audio (1 fields)
 ```

-As can be seen in R Example \@ref(rexample:wrassp-read), the resulting `au` object is of the class `AsspDataObj`.
+As can be seen in the above R code snippet, the resulting `au` object is of the class `AsspDataObj`.
 The output of `print` provides additional information about the object, such as its sampling rate, duration, data type and data structure information.
 Since the file we loaded is audio only, the object contains exactly one track.
 Further, since it is a mono file, this track only has a single field.
 We will later encounter different types of data with more than one track and multiple fields per track.
-R Example \@ref(rexample:wrassp-extrAttrs) shows function calls that extract the various attributes from the object (e.g., duration, sampling rate and the number of records).
+The R code snippet below shows function calls that extract the various attributes from the object (e.g., duration, sampling rate and the number of records).